Cookie Text Simplified: What It Is and How To Use It on Websites

 A cookie text is the phrasing website owners use to inform visitors that it places internet cookies on their browsers.

-Usually, this text appears on a pop-up or cookie banner and may also feature:
+Usually, this text appears on a pop-up or cookie banner, which may also feature:

 • An ‘Agree’ button